-Update: Sadly, Mac Davis has passed away at age 78.
+Update: Sadly, Mac Davis passed away in 2020 at age 78.
 Here’s the special interview we did with him in 2017.
 He spoke about his great career and the classic hit songs he wrote.
-He also told several funny stories, which showed his terrific sense of humor.

 Mac Davis has been a successful and respected songwriter for almost 50 years.
 In 1969, he broke through as a top songwriter for Elvis Presley, writing the hits “In The Ghetto,” “Don’t Cry Daddy” and “Memories.”
 Since then, Davis has written several hits for himself as an an artist (“Baby, Don’t Get Hooked On Me,” “Stop and Smell the Roses”), plus songs for a wide range of other artists.
 Notably, he has been inducted into the Songwriters Hall of Fame and the Nashville Songwriters Hall of Fame.

 Still active, Davis has displayed his versatility and skills as a contemporary songwriter, by collaborating with a variety of current artists.
 Certainly, Davis is the only songwriter who wrote hits for Elvis Presley, who has also co-written songs with Avicii, Bruno Mars and Rivers Cuomo of Weezer.

 As an artist, Davis wrote & performed several hit songs in the 1970s.
 He was signed by Clive Davis (then CEO of Columbia Records), and he had the pop hits “Baby, Don’t Get Hooked On Me,” “Stop and Smell the Roses,” “One Hell of a Woman” and “”Rock ‘N Roll (I Gave You the Best Years of My Life).”
 In the ‘80s, Davis continued his artist success, having several hits on the country chart.
 His signature song as an artist is “I Believe in Music,” which was also a cover hit for the pop group, Gallery.